cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 You should see a recognizable list of commands.

-Each Docker container will run `checkersd` as `root` and it does not matter because it all happens in a container.
-So there is no need to create a specific additional user like you would in a serious production setting.
+Each Docker container will run `checkersd` as `root`, which does not matter because it all happens in a container.
+Therefore there is no need to create a specific additional user like you would in a serious production setting.
 For the same reason, there is also no need to create a service to launch it.

 ### The key manager image

 Alice runs the [Tendermint Key Management System](https://github.com/iqlusioninc/tmkms) on a separate machine.
 You need to prepare its image.
 The image will contain the executable, which you have to compile from its Rust code.

-There are considerations to clarify:
+There are several considerations to clarify:

 * How will you build it?
 * What device will store the key?